vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 4. Scientific Context: What do existing research and the history of this field suggest about these findings?
   - The idea: Is there a clear main finding or an attempt to create confusion by adding unnecessary instead?
 Is the main message coherent?
 Does the title match the content?
   - Shoulders of Giants: What previous research does this paper cite and stand on?
 Are the cited sources saying what is claimed this paper?
 What are the assumptions, and were they proven?
   - Cross-check: Are the findings logically consistent with other verified research results?
-Can it be derived from first principles (believed undeducatable axioms, postulates).
-Is the explanation for the claims correct?
+Can it be derived from first principles (believed undeducatable axioms, postulates)?
+Is the explanation for the claims tested or correctly deduced?
 How does it compare to similar related research?
 Do the existing trends and order of magnitude estimates match the results?
 5. Future Expectations and Impact: What is the outlook for this finding
   - How large is the impact of the finding?
 Extraordinary claims require extraordinary proof.
 How large are the rewards for the successful implementation of this method?
   - When and how will these results be reproduced (replicated)?
 What industries are interested in applying this?
 Who wants to put this into production?